Dojo: A Differentiable Physics Engine for Robotics: Method

 with decision variables $a \in \mathbf{R}^{n_{a}}$ and $b, c \in \mathbf{R}^{n_{\mathcal{K}}}$, equality-constraint set $E : \mathbf{R}^{n_{a}} \times \mathbf{R}^{n_{\mathcal{K}}} \times \mathbf{R}^{n_{\mathcal{K}}} \times \mathbf{R}^{n_{\theta}} \rightarrow \mathbf{R}^{n_a + n_{\mathcal{K}}}$, problem data $\theta \in \mathbf{R}^{n_{\theta}}$; and where $\mathcal{K}$ is the Cartesian product of positive-orthant and second-order cones \cite{boyd2004convex}.

 Interior-point methods aim to satisfy a sequence of relaxed problems with $\kappa > 0$ and $\kappa \rightarrow 0$ in order to reliably converge to a solution of the original problem (i.e., $\kappa = 0$).
-This continuation approach helps avoid premature ill-conditioning and is the basis for numerous convex and non-convex interior-point solvers \cite{nocedal2006numerical}.
+This continuation approach, \qc{though it makes our interior point solver hard to warm-start,} helps avoid premature ill-conditioning and is the basis for numerous convex and nonconvex interior-point solvers \cite{nocedal2006numerical}.

 The LCP formulation is a special-case instantiation of \eqref{ncp_abstract} where the constraint set is affine in the decision variables and the cone is the positive orthant.
 Most general-purpose solvers for LCP problems rely on active-set methods that strictly enforce $\kappa = 0$ at each iteration.
-Consequently, these solvers generate non informative gradient information (see Section \ref{sec:gradients}).
+Consequently, these solvers generate non-informative gradient information (see Section \ref{sec:gradients}).
+In contrast our interior point solver can give informative gradients with a smoothing effect related to the size of $\kappa$.